Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 04:10 And I guess I wanted to ask some questions before we moved on.

-04:15 One is as a community, I think that there should be an easier way to say,
+04:14 One is as a community, I think that there should be an easier way to say don't scrape this if you're an AI.

 04:25 Should, as a content creator, should I care about that?